vuejs/vuefire/docs/guide/getting-started.md

 # Getting Started

 Before using Vuefire, make sure you have a Firebase account and a project setup by following the instructions at _[Create a Cloud Firestore project](https://firebase.google.com/docs/firestore/quickstart)_.
 Keep in mind there are two different databases: _RTDB_ and _Cloud Firestore_ (often referenced as _Firestore_).
 If you have never read about them, you should first read _[Choose a Database](https://firebase.google.com/docs/database/rtdb-vs-firestore)_ in Firebase documentation.
 Vuefire supports both versions although you probably will only use one of them in a given project.
-Throughout the docs you will often find snippets showing both, _RTDB_(<RtdbLogo width="24"/>) and _Firestore_ (<FirestoreLogo height="24"/>) examples.
+Throughout the docs you will often find snippets showing both, _RTDB_(<RtdbLogo width="24" style="display: inline; fill: currentColor;" />) and _Firestore_ (<FirestoreLogo height="24" style="display: inline; fill: currentColor;" />) examples.
 Click on them to switch code samples.

 ## Installation